cdl-geneseo/geneseo-dictionary/C/Ciao.md

 # Ciao

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Ciao

 Created by  Unknown User (tjc13), last modified on Oct 05, 2008

 IN: Goodbye (Italian expression adopted by jet-setters in the 70s; sometimes spessed &quot;chow&quot; by non-Italian speaking Geneseo lexicographers).
 F92 ciao (IN) - Falling out of use.
 Less than 22% of those surveyed cited hearing the term more than never.
 Source: Dictionary of Geneseo English, Fall 1998 Simmington Ciao (IN): goodbye.
 Definition of approximately 72% of those surveyed.
 (F06) Unknown by approximately 28% of those surveyed.